A version of this article appeared on April 22, 2016.

 Required Distributions: None.

 Pros: Investors can choose low-cost and best-of-breed investments with limited administrative costs.
 Financial aid considerations: Money in a Roth IRA is not counted as asset in need-based calculations.
 Money not spent on college can be used for retirement instead.

 Cons: Limited contribution amounts.
 If you are depending on the Roth IRA to help fund your retirement you may be depriving yourself of years of tax-free growth and distributions by removing funds from the account to pay for college.
-For financial aid: Distributions taken from Roth IRA (even if contributions only) are counted as income on the Free Application for Federal Student Aid the year after they are taken.
+Financial aid considerations: Distributions taken from Roth IRA (even if contributions only) are counted as income on the Free Application for Federal Student Aid the year after they are taken.
 To minimize the impact, don't use a Roth IRA distribution to pay for college until the student has filled out the FAFSA for the second year of college.